How often do you listen to music? I mean really listen to it?

 Unfortunately, modern music is not especially well known for having cleverly crafted lyrics.
 I have desperately tried to cling on to my youth, by listening to Radio 1 since returning to the world of commuting, but have recently had to accept (with considerable sorrow) that I am now officially too old.
 We had a good run, Radio 1, but over the years I was working locally and wasn’t listening to you in the car, we grew apart.
 It’s not you, it’s me.
 Actually, no, it is you.
-Your taste in music is horrendous nowadays.
+Your taste in music is fucking horrendous nowadays.

-Anyway, a few weeks ago I decided to embrace middle-age and give Radio 2 a whirl.
-It turns out that’s not for me either.
+Anyway, a few weeks ago I decided to embrace middle-age and give Radio 2 a whirl, but it turns out that’s not for me either.
 Well, not yet at least.
 I still have all my own hair, and haven’t quite lost control of any of my bodily functions (my wife may disagree), so I’ll give it a miss for now, and perhaps try again in a few years when I buy my convertible.
 The thing is, they don’t play enough music, and when they do it’s all a bit dreary.
 Maybe I caught them at a bad time, but I was dangerously close to falling asleep at the wheel.

 As far as I am concerned, music was at its best between the mid-1980’s and the early-2000’s, but no major radio stations seem to cater for that.
 I’m stuck in the limbo between Radio 1 and Radio 2.